 “Look outside the mainstream destinations — even slightly outside the mainstream,” said Geronemus.
 “Rather than paying the premium to go to Italy, for example, try looking across the Adriatic to Croatia, which boasts many of the same wonderful qualities at a meaningfully lower price.”

-Oftentimes, these locations offer a truly unique travel experience that you just won’t find in a larger, more popular tourist destination.
+Often, these locations offer a truly unique travel experience that you just wouldn't find in the larger, more popular tourist destinations.